Thomas Jefferson Speaks to YOU,

 the mind of man.

-that will to be rightful must be reasonable; that the minority possess their
+cases to prevail, that will to be rightful must be reasonable; that the

 No free man shall ever be de-barred the